-The Emmanuel Communion
+The Emmanuel Anglican Communion, Inc.

 The Bible is the revealed word of God, and as such, we believe it is inerrant and infallible as originally transmitted to the Church.
 2 Timothy 3.16-17 informs us that: “All Scripture is inspired by God and is useful to teach us what is true and to make us realize what is wrong in our lives.
 It corrects us when we are wrong and teaches us to do what is right.
 God uses it to prepare and equip his people to do every good work” (NLT).